dbrennand/dbrennand.github.io/content/blog/testing-ansible-content.md

 Tada!
 You've just tested an Ansible playbook with Molecule! ✨🎉

-We now have peace of mind that our playbook works as expected!
+We now have peace of mind that our playbook works as expected! :slight_smile:

 ## Conclusion 📝